 Beyond this consideration, there are positive attributes of potential market designs that would tend to strengthen the development of forward markets.
 These include:

-Liquid secondary markets for transmission rights: The chief failure of the PJM and New York models has been their inability to develop any liquidity in secondary markets for forward financial transmission rights (FTRs).
+Liquid secondary markets for transmission rights: The chief failure of the PJM and New York models has been their inability to develop any liquidity in markets for financial transmission rights (FTRs).
 The reconfiguration auctions have also proved ineffectual.
 Absent such secondary markets it is very difficult to develop forward market liquidity to and from hubs due to the lack of price certainty.
 This lack of price certainty poses a risk “tax” on transactions that will tend to inhibit forward market development.

 A key feature of the ideal market model must be to develop structures that will encourage liquid secondary transmission markets to and from hubs.
 This may occur within financial or physical models of transmission trading.